keepaliveit-staging/staging.keepaliveit.co.uk/collections/_it-consultancy-services-for-non-profits/it-infrastructure-management-non-profits.markdown

 ---
 layout: splash
-title: "I.T Infrastructure Management Services for Small Businesses and Enterprises"
+title: "I.T Infrastructure Management Services for Non-Profit Organisations"
-permalink: /it-consultancy-services-for-non-profits/it-infrastructure-management-services
+permalink: /it-consultancy-services-for-non-profit-organisations/it-infrastructure-management-services

+jsEntryPoints:
+    - it-infrastructure-management-services-nonprofit

 excerpt: "Does your organisation use a piece of infrastructure but you're unsure how to manage it?
 We may be able to help..."
 header:
   overlay_image: /assets/images/infrastructure-management.jpg
   overlay_filter: 0.5
   page_lead_text_colour: "#ea5114"
+  more_text_colour: "#563a29"
 ---

 {% include breadcrumbs.html %}